UQRacing/uqr_vam/README.md

 for a given car, and pass this further down the stack (i.e. to the smart motor controller or CAN).

 ## Safety
-Very importantly, the VAM also manages the majority of safety including activating the EBS.
-The VAM listens to a bunch of upstream topics and runs a heartbeat on each of them (e.g. if no control input is received, the car will EBS).
-It also listens to the EBS topic itself and will of course EBS if that is received.
+Very importantly, the VAM also manages the majority of safety including activating the EBS (emergency break).
+The following is a full list of conditions that will cause the VAM to activate the EBS:

+- It is requested by a node publishing to the EBS topic
+- The INS general status becomes non-OK (e.g. it's overheating)
+- (WIP) A useful INS message is not received

 ## Building and running
 `catkin build`, `roslaunch uqr_vam vam.launch`